Spence115/Automated-Material-Transfer-Project/README.md

 The installation process will be discussed in this section for informing the reader with some background. <br/><br/>

 <i>1.
 Virtual Machine and Ubuntu Install</i><br/>
-Since the host operating system (OS) is windows, a linux os was needed to employ ROS.
+Since the host operating system (OS) for computers utilised were windows, a linux os was needed to employ ROS.
 This team planned to use the Kinetic Kame ROS distribution.
+The first step was to download the Oracle Virtualbox for free and install onto respective computers.
+The next step was to download and install Ubuntu 16.04 LTS to use in the Virtualbox environment.
 <br/><br/>

 <i>2.
 Kinetic Kame ROS Distro Install</i><br/>